Skip to main content

 Csaba Móczár: Semmelweis University, Budapest, Hungary

-BMC Primary Care is calling for submissions to our Collection on Prevention and management of cardiovascular disease in primary care.
+BMC Primary Care has published this Collection on Prevention and management of cardiovascular disease in primary care.

 Cardiovascular disease (CVD) remains the leading global cause of mortality, primarily driven by ischemic heart disease and stroke.
 The prevalence of heart and circulatory diseases poses a significant burden on public health, particularly in countries with aging populations, where disparities in CVD incidence and outcomes are observed due to variations in behavioral and inherent risk factors, as well as societal inequalities.